Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: Introduction

-Job scheduling in classical cloud data centres is a well-studied topic in the literature, typically focusing on criteria such as maximising resource utilisation, minimising makespan (total completion time of all tasks), and balancing the load across computing resources \cite{hussain2018ralba,singhal2021resource, mishra2020load,elzeki2012overview}.
-However, quantum computing introduces additional critical considerations.
-In particular, remote gate operations introduce infidelities that can adversely affect quantum computation tasks.
-These infidelities may arise from qubit decoherence during remote gate execution, as well as from imperfect remote entanglement generation between QPUs.
-Quantum-specific constraints, such as limited qubit coherence time, imply that circuit scheduling can directly impact not only execution time but also computational fidelity.
-Furthermore, prior studies \cite{oliveira2023fpga} have shown that quantum circuits exhibit varying levels of sensitivity to errors arising from distributed execution.
-Therefore, a scheduling policy that accounts for these quantum-specific challenges can significantly enhance both system performance and overall computational fidelity.
-For example, sparsely connected circuits, those with relatively few two-qubit interactions, can often be allocated with minimal inter-QPU communication.
-In contrast, densely connected circuits might require careful mapping to avoid excessive remote gates.
-If a sparse circuit is scheduled and allocated first, it may occupy the most favourable QPUs, forcing subsequent dense circuits into fragmented and suboptimal allocations.
-This can increase inter-QPU communication overhead, extend job execution time, and ultimately create scheduling bottlenecks at the system level.
-These considerations motivate the need for scheduling strategies that jointly account for multiple circuits, rather than treating them independently.
+{ Job scheduling in classical cloud data centres is a well-studied problem, typically focusing on objectives such as maximising resource utilisation, minimising makespan (i.e., the total completion time of all tasks), and balancing workload across computing resources \cite{hussain2018ralba,singhal2021resource,mishra2020load,elzeki2012overview}.
+In such environments, scheduling decisions primarily influence job execution time and system-level efficiency metrics.
+However, DQC introduces additional critical considerations.
+In particular, remote gate operations introduce infidelities that can degrade computational accuracy.
+These infidelities arise from qubit decoherence during remote gate execution as well as from imperfect entanglement generation between QPUs.
+Since scheduling decisions determine how circuits are distributed across QPUs, they directly influence the frequency and quality of inter-QPU entanglement link usage.
+Consequently, in DQC, scheduling decisions affect not only circuit execution time but also the computational fidelity of quantum tasks, inter-QPU communication overhead, and overall system-level performance metrics such as makespan.
+In addition, DQC scheduling must satisfy \emph{capacity constraints}, requiring that the selected QPUs provide sufficient combined physical qubits to meet a circuit’s qubit demand.
+This further increases the complexity of the decision process.
+Furthermore, prior studies \cite{oliveira2023fpga} have shown that quantum circuits exhibit varying degrees of sensitivity to errors introduced by distributed execution.
+For example, if a sparsely connected circuit is scheduled first and occupies the most favourable QPUs, such as those with high-fidelity links or larger qubit capacities, subsequent densely connected circuits may be forced into fragmented or suboptimal allocations.
+This can increase overall inter-QPU communication overhead and degrade execution performance.
+These characteristics motivate the design of circuit scheduling strategies that jointly consider qubit-capacity feasibility, circuit structure, and inter-QPU link fidelity under multi-circuit contention.

+Beyond the considerations mentioned above, unlike classical scheduling where job execution time can typically be estimated prior to resource allocation, in DQC, the execution time of a quantum circuit depends on how it is partitioned across QPUs, which is itself determined by the scheduling decision.
+This tight coupling makes proper prior estimation challenging and motivates the adoption of lightweight surrogate models, the regression-based partitioning cost estimation in Section \ref{sec:QCirc_scheduling}.